MW 7x2 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or write via contact form on the contact page.
-You can check the mass and the appearance of neodymium magnets in our force calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or get in touch via contact form on the contact page.
+You can check the strength as well as the shape of neodymium magnet in our power calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.